 Some guests like to pre order a food delivery from the main Tesco on the Island at Ryde, (http://www.tesco.com/store-locator/uk/?bID=5567) for a delivery slot around 5pm-6pm or later.
 If you are coming via Ryde, this large Tesco is located on the road from Ryde to Sandown.
-In Ventnor, there is a smaller Tesco with a car park opposite to collect provisions yourself (open to 11pm every night) and a good Co-op (open every night until 10pm, except Sundays when it closes at 4pm).please note these closing times have been earlier during June 2020 due to covid safety
+In Ventnor, there is a smaller Tesco with a car park opposite to collect provisions yourself (open to 11pm every night) and a good Co-op (open every night until 10pm, except Sundays when it closes at 4pm).

 There is also a Waitrose in East Cowes which makes deliveries (http://www.waitrose.com/bf_home/bf/313.html).
 If you are coming via East Cowes you will find Waitrose by turning immediately left after exiting the car ferry.

-There is a lovely Marks and Spencer on the Island in Newport and a food only one in Cowes (not East Cowes) The Newport one has a good food hall ,clothes , home furnishings etc and is usually closed by 7pm (4pm on Sundays) but no delivery service (more’s the pity).
-All these stores have websites which show their precise location and opening times.please check the closing times as they have changed due to covid safety in June 2020
+There is a lovely Marks and Spencer on the Island in Newport and a food only one in Cowes/West Cowes (not East Cowes) The Newport one has a good food hall ,clothes , home furnishings etc and is usually closed by 7pm (4pm on Sundays) but no delivery service (more’s the pity).
+All these stores have websites which show their precise location and opening times.please check the closing times as they change .

-.In part of the decked area of the garden is a beach hut shed with x6 cushioned sun loungers, tennis ,cricket and beach games and a BBQ.We have placed the inside board games (which families love) in here too and this will be fogged also.
+.In part of the decked area of the garden is a beach hut shed with x6 cushioned sun loungers, tennis ,cricket and beach games, crab pool nets etc. There is a large barrel BBQ in the garden, secured by a plaited rope ,which unclips.

 There is also a private and secure passageway to your cottage where bikes and other outdoor equipment can be stored.